 that CEPT Report 19 [2] contains least restrictive technical conditions in the context of WAPECS (Wireless Access Policy for Electronic Communications Services) for the frequency band 2500-2690 MHz amongst other bands;

-that co-ordination may be required on a national basis to protect the Radioastronomy ervice (see RR 4.6, RR 5.30, RR 5.149, RR 5.340)
+that co-ordination may be required on a national and/or bilateral basis to protect the radio astronomy service (see RR 4.6, RR 5.30, RR 5.149, RR 5.340)

+An additional baseline reduces the size of the coordination zones with radio astronomy.
+However, additional measures may be needed on a national basis in order to protect the RAS.
+Depending on the size of the necessary coordination zone to protect RAS cross border co-ordination may be necessary.

+Additional baseline is not applicable in areas outside coordination zones with RAS or situations where additional baseline is not seen necessary by the concerned administration.

+National measures may include coordination distances or compliance with the maximum pfd level at the radio astronomy sites or other mitigation techniques.

 that to facilitate global roaming it is important to have harmonised spectrum, licensing and circulation arrangements for the use of IMT terminals;

 that measures are necessary to ensure a harmonised and efficient use of the frequency band 2500-2690 MHz for MFCN;

-that flexibility should be afforded to administrations to determine, at a national level, the availability of the 2500-2690 MHz band for MFCN in order to meet their specific deployment of existing systems (e.g. fixed service, MMDS, ENG-OB), based on market demand and other national considerations;
+that flexibility should be afforded to administrations to determine, at a national level, the availability of the 2500-2690 MHz band for MFCN in order to meet their specific deployment of existing systems, based on market demand and other national considerations;

 that data traffic over public mobile broadband networks is predicted to increase over the coming years with an evolution towards asymmetrical traffic due to mobile multimedia usage which may lead to an increasing demand for downlink capacity which could be addressed by MFCN Supplemental downlink (SDL);

-that the existing ECC Decision ECC/DEC/(02)06 is no longer required and suitable at CEPT level;
+that the existing ECC Decision ECC Decision (02)06 is no longer required and suitable at CEPT level;

-that this ECC Decision, updating the original version of ECC/DEC/(05)05 which entered into force at 18 March 2005, caters for the latest developments at a technical and regulatory level;
+that this ECC Decision, updating the previous version of ECC Decision (05)05 which entered into force at 18 March 2005, caters for the latest developments at a technical and regulatory level in order provide relevant conditions for the development of 5G and AAS systems in that band;

-that in case of TDD networks in the same geographical area, it is beneficial to synchronise them (avoiding simultaneous uplink and downlink transmissions) to improve the efficient usage of spectrum by avoiding restricted blocks/guardbands between their networks and custom operator-specific filters on their equipments as described in ECC Report 216;
+that in case of non-AAS and AAS TDD networks in the same geographical area, it is beneficial to synchronise them (avoiding simultaneous uplink and downlink transmissions) to improve the efficient usage of spectrum by avoiding restricted blocks/guard bands between their networks and custom operator-specific filters on their non-AAS equipment as described in ECC Report 216; this approach is not feasible for AAS equipment

-that in case of TDD networks, in some situations, special measures from the administration may be needed to ensure whole-band inter-operator synchronization, such as defining a default time reference, default UL/DL ratio, and scope of those measures (e.g. small cells may be excluded from those constraints);
+that in case of AAS and non-AAS TDD networks, in some situations, special measures from the administration may be needed to ensure whole-band inter-operator synchronisation, such as defining a default time reference, default UL/DL ratio, and scope of those measures (e.g. small cells may be excluded from those constraints);

-in the case of unsynchronized TDD networks and adjacent TDD and FDD UL blocks, the compliance of two adjacent operators with the BEM requirements may be achieved by introducing frequency separation (e.g. through the authorisation process at national level) between the block edges of both operators.
+in the case of unsynchronised AAS and non-AAS TDD networks and adjacent TDD and FDD UL blocks, the compliance of two adjacent operators with the BEM requirements may be achieved by introducing frequency separation (e.g. through the authorisation process at national level) between the block edges of both operators.
 Another option may be for CEPT administrations to introduce restricted spectrum block.
 Operators would then be required to limit the power used in the upper or lower part of their assigned spectrum, to limit the interference due to the selectivity of the adjacent operator’s receiver.

-that wider channel bandwidths such as 10, 20 and 40 MHz could be accommodated thereby enabling higher data rates;
+that wider channel bandwidths such as 10, 20, 40 MHz and higher could be accommodated thereby enabling higher data rates;